Haflier/hotel-management-system/README.md

 docker compose ps
 ```

-The PostgreSQL container should report `healthy` and the API should be `Up`.
+The API and PostgreSQL containers should be running, with PostgreSQL reporting a healthy status.

 ### Access the API